Trading Through Turbulence: Is Your Infrastructure Ready for the Next Market Shock?

-This article explores five critical infrastructure pillars that trading firms must address to remain competitive and resilient in today’s high-stakes environment.
+This article explores five critical infrastructure pillars that trading firms must address to remain competitive and resilient in this high-stakes environment.

 Scalability is no longer optional, it’s strategic